cNorspang/ASTEPWikiBak/databases/DB2/transportation_network.md

 ## How to add / change data

-In the [TNM Creator Microservice](/services/TNM_Creator_Genesis), a specific folder called `vejman` is responsible for how the database has been setup.
+In the [TNM Creator Microservice](/services/TNM_Creator_Genesis), a specification for how to add new data has been described.
-In the folder, a jupyter notebook file called `model_maker` can be run to setup the database from scratch, if any problems are encountered, or data is corrupted.